indisaurusrex/CV/README.md

 ## Skills
 #### Problem solving

-Throughout Makers we were encouraged to learn through building and designing apps.
-That's meant constant problem solving.
-From considering how to log a perfect game in the [bowling challenge](https://github.com/indisaurusrex/bowling-challenge) correctly, to working out how on Earth to use Rails (the first framework we were introduced to), how to attach a database and what happens when you use the `scaffold` command in [Acebook](https://github.com/jamesAforster/acebook-JIMJI).
+Throughout Makers we're encouraged to learn through building and designing apps.
+Which means constant problem solving.
+From considering how to log a perfect game in the [bowling challenge](https://github.com/indisaurusrex/bowling-challenge) correctly, to working out how on earth to use Rails (the first framework we were introduced to), how to attach a database and what happens when you use the `scaffold` command in [Acebook](https://github.com/jamesAforster/acebook-JIMJI).
 And even how to work with a team when things aren't going to plan - which I touched upon in [my blog on what I learnt about myself at Makers](https://medium.com/swlh/the-top-3-things-i-learnt-about-myself-at-coding-bootcamp-8988a39102e0?source=friends_link&sk=142ceb1479fe54b56bd29e8a7f197aef).

-In OVO, leading a multi-departmental team as part of a multi-departmental team
-- Achievements
-- Evidence
+At OVO, I worked with UX designers, developers and external partners to fix our broken customer communications.
+I led a multi-departmental mini-project team to:
+- identify and redesign problematic logic behind automated sends
+- discover gaps in the customer journey messages, then fill them
+- make messages comprehensible to a wider audience

+The project brought a 15% reduction in comms-related complaints, and cut 1/3 off printing costs, helping with company goals and savings.

 #### Communication

-Customer services early work experience made communication skills essential in a range of situations, especially negative ones.
-Project work at OVO brought the need for confidence discussing news with a range of heirarchical job titled people (internal and external).
-Copy writing and editing for customer communications honed empathy based communication.

-Seek feedback regularly and listen well in a team situation - skills expanded upon at Makers.
+At OVO I had became confident interacting with all levels of stakeholders up to the CEO.
+I also learnt the value of adapting your method of delivery, and tone across different audiences from busy director, to customer, to customer services team.

+Throughout my career I've worked in customer facing roles.
+Dealing with angry customers face to face at Pearl or over the phone at Groupon, I'm now well practiced in dispute resolution and managing expectations effectively.

+During Makers, regularly giving and receiving constructive feedback has been an invaluable new communication tool.
+We also got to practice pair programming every afternoon for 2+ months.

-#### Organised
+#### Organision

-Task oriented personality, keep things moving by staying on top of the goals and tasks we have.
-Start early and finish on time with extra features added.
-Track progress.
+My task-oriented nature kept me afloat while starting a business solo in 2018.
+Documenting and learning was important for a scalable model, while attending self-employment classes, researching eco-friendly practices and fulfilling orders.

+Managing an ongoing workload aside part time agile project work at OVO I learnt kanban boards, the pomodoro technique and how to prioritise my workload effectively around constantly changing needs.

+I've become adept at keeping others on track as well, which was complimented by a teammate in the [Acebook](https://github.com/jamesAforster/acebook-JIMJI) project at Makers.

 ## Projects and Code
 | Project name | Description | Technologies | Why its special |